 Caritas responds to Philippines volcanic eruptions

-The Caritas Network is on the ground in Quezon Province in the Philippines following a series of volcanic eruptions which have the potential to affect half a million people, according to United Nations.
+The Caritas network is on the ground in Quezon Province in the Philippines following a series of volcanic eruptions which have the potential to affect half a million people, according to the United Nations.

-Authorities are continuing to evacuate people living within a 14-kilometre radius of the erupting Taal volcano, with over 38,000 people already having taken shelter.
+Authorities are continuing to evacuate people living within a 14-kilometre radius of the erupting Taal volcano, with over 38,000 people already have taken shelter.

 The Caritas network will continue monitoring this emergency to supply the food, water and emergency housing support, including temporary shelter like tents, which may be necessary on a large scale.

 Immediate needs also include hygiene kits, cleaning materials like industrial style pressure washers, foldable beds, mats, generator sets, emergency lamps, and flashlights.

 Photo Credit: Caritas Australia